kenscripts/bioinformatics/sequence_analysis.md

       * total read count is a fixed-size, random sample of the relative abundance of molecules and cannot be related to the absolute count in the sample
    * relative abundance is compositional and is not constrained by Euclidean space
       * common methods of analysis are not applicable
+      * compositional data have a correlation problem
+         * exhibit spurious correlation upon subsetting or aggregation
+         * have a negative correlation bias
    * true independence does not hold in NextGen sequencing
       * the abundance of one molecule affects the abudance of another molecule